-But for someone suffering with sleep apnea, this could be happening anywhere from 5-30 times an hour all night long, every single night.
+But for someone suffering from sleep apnea, this could be happening anywhere from 5-30 times an hour all night long, every single night.
 This prohibits you from having deep, restful phases of sleep.
-Now do you see why you’re tired a lot?
+Now, do you see why you’re tired a lot?

 Knowing that, how will a device like this help to treat sleep apnea?
 And which device is right for you?
-Because there are many different types of machines – there’s CPAP, BiPAP, APAP, and more.
+Because there are many different types of machines – there are CPAP, BiPAP, APAP, and more.